Skip to main content

 Checks on tables - Wave 7

-From Wave 7, the data tables will be produced by the FSA Statistics team.
+From Wave 7, the data tables are produced by the FSA Statistics team.

 Before the tables were produced, the table specification was checked for inconsistencies including duplicate rows or tables, bases or SPSS variables appropriate to the table definition.